google/licensecheck/licenses/README.md

 as closely as possible while still preserving match accuracy.
 It is also a goal to recognize commonly-used non-SPDX or non-open-source licenses in order to provide accurate information when scanning a large tree of projects.
-The result is a superset of the base SPDX set, with a few modifications in the SPDX base as well.
+The result is a strict superset of SPDX.

 ## Known Licenses